 HOT: People who run their lives like well-oiled machines who would be scandalized if they bounced a cheque.

-NOT HOT: Flaky, floaty, space cadets who routinely bounce cheques and live in a state of constant chaos that spills over into the lives of other people.
+NOT HOT: Flaky, floaty, space cadets who routinely bounce cheques (if they even have a bank account) and live in a state of constant chaos that spills over into the lives of other people.